victoneux/Victoneux/README.md

 Hi!
-I'm Victoneux, a technophile/technoholic from Colorado.
+I'm Victoneux, a technophile from Colorado.
 I do some cool stuff when I feel like it.
-Feel free to message me any time you like!

 Discord: Victoneux#0102